sabslikesobs/pip.wtf/README.md

 TOML!

 That's **`pip_wtf`**: a single function you copy to the top of your Python script.
 It needs pip and that's it.
-You call it just once instead of running `pip install`, then do your imports, and then you've got a script that works on pretty much every platform and pretty much every Python version since 2.7 (as long as pip is around).
+You call it just once, with a string containing the back half of a `pip install` command, then do your imports, and then you've got a script that works on pretty much every platform and pretty much every Python version since 2.7 (as long as pip is around).

 <!-- MARKDOWN-AUTO-DOCS:START (CODE:src=./pip_wtf.py) -->
 <!-- The below code snippet is automatically added from ./pip_wtf.py -->